Guidelines for Submission of Potential Meeting Symposia

 - If the organizer is requesting a full day session, a separate ONE-paragraph justification should be included (not part of the ONE page limit) for why this topic requires more time and should be given consideration as a full day symposium.

 Support for Symposia at ACS National Meetings - Revised 04/25/2013

 Type of Symposium DOC Support Award Symposium $3000 maximum DOC - initiated topic $3000 maximum* Organizer - initiated topic $3000 maximum* * - For each half-day session

 If an organizer is successful in raising outside money, checks from the donor should be made out to Division of Organic Chemistry - ACS and sent to:Professor Barry Snider, Secretary-Treasurer DOC

 Please call or e-mail Professor Snider (781-736-2550, firstname.lastname@example.org) if a donor wishes wish to transfer funds electronically, or you need to discuss the financial arrangements or are seeking PRF funding.
 If you have foreign speakers, you may want to apply for a ACS-PRF Type SE grant for the symposium.

 Reimbursements for Speakers at DOC Symposia at National ACS Meetings:

 - Academic speakers are eligible for reimbursement of reasonable travel expenses, which will depend upon the amount of funds raised by the symposium organizer.
 For example, a typical reimbursement for an academic speaker would include:

-- Travel - Roundtrip coach airfare to the meeting (usually up to $500).
+- Travel – Non-refundable round trip coach airfare to the meeting (usually up to $500).